 Please visit our School News and All-School Calendar often, watch for our weekly Big Blue Bulletin emails, familiarize yourself with our Key Dates, and continue the conversation on our social media channels!
 And, if you have any specific questions, please contact Ann Swenson, Associate Director of the The Parent Fund in the Office of Institutional Advancement.

 The Pingry School Parents’ Association (PSPA)

 As the official parent organization of Pingry, this group has one objective in mind: To increase involvement and create a sense of belonging for all members of the Pingry community.
 The PSPA is a financially self-sustaining organization, and all parents of current students are considered members.

 Although its primary audience is current parents and families, The PSPA also works to build community with the administration, faculty, and staff by hosting a range of social events and informational sessions on the Short Hills and Basking Ridge Campuses.

 The PSPA is overseen by a 12-member PSPA Executive Board, which consists of six elected positions and six positions appointed by the PSPA President, and meets monthly.
 Additionally, there are 60+ Advisory Board members in leadership positions who oversee individual PSPA events and activities.

-The best way to get involved?
-Volunteer!
+What is the best way to get involved?
+Volunteer—your contributions count!
 It’s a wonderful opportunity to meet other parents and feel connected to our community.
 Whether you have a lot of time or just a little, we welcome your involvement.
 Check our Volunteer Opportunities page to see how you might lend a hand.
 We value your opinions and look forward to your active participation.